Ford GT40: Racing history '64-'65

+Racing history '66-'67

-The experience gained in 1964 and 1965 allowed the 7-liter Mk II to dominate the following year.
+The experience gained in 1964 and 1965 allowed the 7-liter Mk II prototypes to dominate the following years.
+In addition, as more than 50 had been built, the 4.7 litre Mk.I was homologated as Group 4 Sportscar, and privateers could challenge for wins in the S 5.0 class, earning championship points for Ford in the 1966 World Sportscar Championship International Sports Car Championship Division III (Over 2000cc).

 In February, the GT40 again won at Daytona.
-This was the first year Daytona was run in the 24 Hour format and Mk II's finished 1st, 2nd, and 3rd.
+This was the first year Daytona was run in the 24 hour format and Mk II's finished 1st, 2nd, and 3rd.
 In March, at the 1966 12 Hours of Sebring, GT40s again took all three top finishes, with the X-1 Roadster first, a Mk II taking second, and a Mk I in third.
-Then in June, at the 24 Hours of Le Mans, the GT40 achieved yet another 1–2–3 result.
+Then in June, at the 24 Hours of Le Mans, the GT40 achieved the desired Le Mans victory, with yet another 1–2–3 result.

-The Le Mans finish, however, was clouded in controversy: The No1 car of Ken Miles and Denny Hulme held a four lap lead over the No2 car of Bruce McLaren and Chris Amon.
+The "orchestrated" Le Mans finish, however, was clouded in controversy: The No1 car of Ken Miles and Denny Hulme held a four lap lead over the No2 car of Bruce McLaren and Chris Amon.
 This disintegrated when the No1 car was forced to make a pit-stop for replacement brake rotors, following an incorrect set being fitted a lap prior in a scheduled rotor change.
 It was found to be a result of the correct brake rotors being taken by the No2 crew.

 This meant that in the final few hours, the Ford GT40 of New Zealanders Bruce McLaren and Chris Amon closely trailed the leading Ford GT40 driven by Englishman Ken Miles and New Zealander Denny Hulme.
 With a multimillion-dollar program finally on the very brink of success, Ford team officials faced a difficult choice.
 They could allow the drivers to settle the outcome by racing each other—and risk one or both cars breaking down or crashing; they could dictate a finishing order to the drivers—guaranteeing that one set of drivers would be extremely unhappy; or they could arrange a tie, with the McLaren/Amon and Miles/Hulme cars crossing the line side by side.